calacademy-research/intensity-plot/app/Intensity Plot Concepts.md

 A JavaScript tool to visualize and discover patterns across sample sets.

-The analysis employed is three dimensional, evaluating a behavior (x-axis) against its occurrence (y-axis), samples
+The analysis employed is three dimensional, evaluating a population by region (row/y-axis), behavior, such as allele length, each column/x-axis,  against its occurrence (color/z-axis).

+The visualization presents a grid to capture row (sample / region), column (allele length), occurence as the cell value presented by color.
+The desire is to capture the overlaps between the samples.
+In effect, using aggregation functions to analyze and deduce relationships.
+Futher, employing curve fitting techniques give stastical parameters.

 (TODO:  add visual)